eternal recurrence

 the green will vanish in time

-but it too, to regain its loss
+but it, to regain its loss

 will return with vengeance,